preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 If needed, you can even go a step further and create a new section in one of the new columns.

-**A tip!** The Stepper section is useful when organizing information in steps.
-It's also used with the new Forms functionality.
+**A tip!** The stepper section is useful when organizing information in steps.
+It's also used with the forms functionality.
 See below for more information.

-Using the Stepper section
+Using the stepper section
 ***************************
-A Stepper section is one of the sections you can use.
+AsStepper section is one of the sections you can use.

 .. image:: stepper-section.png

-A Stepper section makes it possible to organize content in a layout in a wizard-like style.
-It is possible to configure the Stepper to allow for an author to add new steps in Write mode.
+A stepper section makes it possible to organize content in a layout in a wizard-like style.
+It is possible to configure the stepper to allow for an author to add new steps in Write mode.

 .. image:: working-with-stepper.png

-Here's an example where a Stepper section is used:
+Here's an example where a stepper section is used:

 .. image:: working-with-stepper-example.png

-All settings for sections are available for the Stepper section.
+All settings for sections are available for the stepper section.

 Decide to show a section on a device or not
 **********************************************